{{org_field_logo}}

 All staff must ensure that verbal communication during shift handovers is:

-Due to the nature of agency work, staff will encounter different client documentation systems.
-Staff must:
+Due to the nature of agency work, staff and workers may work across different client sites and encounter different documentation systems, record formats, handover arrangements, and reporting procedures.

 12. Reporting Communication and Record-Keeping Errors